ciml-org/ciml-summer-institute-2021/0_preparation/software_requirements.md

 ## Using GitHub<a name="github"></a>

 Most of the training material will be located on the [CIML SI21 GitHub repo](https://github.com/ciml-org/ciml-summer-institute-2021).
 In addition, one of the Thursday hands-on sessions will require a GitHub account.
-If you do not already have one, you can create a free personal GitHub account [here] (https://docs.github.com/en/github/getting-started-with-github/signing-up-for-github/signing-up-for-a-new-github-account).
+If you do not already have one, you can create a free personal GitHub account [here](https://docs.github.com/en/github/getting-started-with-github/signing-up-for-github/signing-up-for-a-new-github-account).
 See this quick-start guide for using GitHub on SDSC resources: https://github.com/sdsc-hpc-training-org/basic_skills/tree/master/using_github

 [Back to Top](#top)